 — Trevor Milton (@nikolatrevor) September 21, 2020

 While Trevor Milton has attracted a lot of negative attention towards himself and Nikola, he also was able to hype this unknown company into everyone’s minds over the past few months.
-With there hopefully being less distractions for the company, we will now be able to see what the company can deliver.
+With there hopefully being fewer distractions for the company, we will now be able to see what the company can deliver.